veracity/veracity-documentation/common/markdown/data-fabric-api/data-fabric-api.md

 }
 ```

-It is important that in addition to the URL parameters, the user needs to create a Json with these same paraemters and send this Json request.
+It is important that in addition to the URL parameters, the user needs to create a Json with these same parameters and send this Json request.
 As a result, we expect to get string information about the success or failure of our operation.
 The provisioning of the container can take up to 10 minutes, this means there is a time delay needed between requesting a container and performing operations on that container.